-Here’s an overview of modern apps for an agile project and task management that TrackingTime integrates with to improve time tracking in your team.
+Here’s an overview of modern apps for an agile project and task management that TrackingTime integrates.
+Improve time tracking in your team.

 In recent years, more and more software companies have chosen agile development as a flexible organizational and working methodology to successfully lead their projects to their goal.
 The widespread use of agile concepts has led to project managers and developers being able to choose from a wide range of tools and solutions.
 In particular, two agile models have proven themselves in practice: Scrum and Kanban.

-Originally the Scrum method comes from software development but builds on the principles of “lean production” (lean production), which was developed in the Japanese automotive industry and has long prevailed in this industry.
+Originally the Scrum method comes from software development.
+But builds on the principles of “lean production”.
+It was developed in the Japanese automotive industry and has long prevailed in this industry.
 Flat hierarchies, increased collaboration, and the automation of business processes are aimed at creating better-added value.
-One of the main principles of Scrum says that teams should organize themselves and get by without a classic project leader.
+One of the main principles of Scrum says that teams should organize themselves.
+And get by without a classic project leader.

-Scrum also embodies the values of agile software development that were formulated in 2001 in the agile manifesto.
-Thus, people and interactions are more important than processes and tools, working software more important than comprehensive documentation, collaboration with the customer more important than the originally formulated specifications and addressing changes more important than the rigid adherence to a plan.
+Scrum also embodies the values of agile software development formulated in 2001 in the agile manifesto.
+Thus, people and interactions are more important than processes and tools.
+Working software is more important than comprehensive documentation.
+Collaboration with the customer is more important than the originally formulated specifications.
+And addressing changes is more important than the rigid adherence to a plan.

 The Kanban system was also created in Japan.
-The automobile manufacturer Toyota developed it as early as the 1940s as an efficient method of production process control, with the goal of drastically increasing operational productivity.
+Toyota developed it as early as the 1940s as an efficient method of production process control.
+Their goal?
+To drastically increase operational productivity.
 Kanban is extremely simple compared to Scrum, which, as a comprehensive framework, defines various specific roles and activities.

-All tasks are visualized by means of a so-called “kanban board”, which is subdivided into several columns, for example, “To-do”, “In progress” and “Done”.
+The so-called “kanban board” show all tasks, subdivided into several columns.
+For example, “To-do”, “In progress” and “Done”.
 Each task will move across the board during the project, depending on its current status.
-A kanban board can thus be described as a kind of horizontal to-do list, in which tasks are not only listed, sorted, and eventually marked as done but also moved from one column to the next, depending on which stage they are currently located.
-This model enables every person involved in the project to better plan, monitor, and control the workflow, as well as to keep track of the progress of individual tasks and of the entire project.
+Therefore, we can describe the kanban board as a kind of horizontal to-do list.
+In which, you don’t only list, sort and eventually mark as done tasks.
+But you can also move them from one column to the next, depending on which stage they are currently located.
+This model enables every person involved in the project to better plan, monitor, and control the workflow.
+As well as to keep track of the progress of individual tasks and of the entire project.

-After the innovative productivity concepts around Scrum and Kanban quickly prevailed in the software industry, both methodologies are now used in many domains beyond IT.
-For example, there are more and more project management solutions that specifically target agile business teams or those who want to become one – in a wide variety of departments, whether it’s human resources, marketing or accounting.
+The innovative productivity concepts around Scrum and Kanban quickly prevailed in the software industry.
+Many domains beyond IT now use both methodologies.
+For example, there are more and more project management solutions that specifically target agile business teams or those who want to become one.
+In a wide variety of departments, whether it’s human resources, marketing or accounting.

 The software presents itself as a feature-rich and at the same time flexible alternative, which supports both Scrum and Kanban boards and with more than 150 features covers all central aspects of agile project management.
 From bug and issue tracking to task, code and central project management to detailed reports and analytics tools that provide the team with insights into the project processes: In terms of functionality, Jira should leave nothing to be desired.
 In addition, there are over a thousand third-party add-ons and plug-ins that extend Jira’s functionality and market it to the Atlassian Marketplace.

 When it comes to making agile management methods palatable to the average consumer, all solutions must be measured against an online service: Trello.
-Launched in 2011, the cloud service was developed by Fog Creek Software based in New York City, which has made a name for itself with popular developer tools such as the question and answers portal Stack Overflow.
-After being acquired by Atlassian, today Trello counts over ten million users.
+Fog Creek Software, based in New York City, developed and launched the cloud service in 2011.
+And it has made a name for itself with popular developer tools such as the question and answers portal Stack Overflow.
+Atlassian acquired Trello, which now counts over ten million users.

 Trello has accomplished something that only a few productivity apps – think of Slack or Dropbox – were able to pull off: They have successfully positioned themselves as a market leader both in the consumer and in the business sector.
-The fact that today weddings, house renovations or holiday trips are organized with kanban boards, is probably thanks to Trello.
-Within the app, tasks are presented on interactive kanban boards.
+Probably thanks to Trello, today people organize weddings, house renovations or holiday trips with kanban boards.
+The app presents tasks on interactive kanban boards.
 Here you can create checklists, post comments, attach files and much more.
-This means that all discussions and important project documents are stored centrally and are always easy to find.
+This means you can centrally store all discussions and important project documents.
+And they are always easy to find.

 Another top provider in the market for business-ready task management apps that have adopted Kanban is Asana.
 The eponymous start-up behind the product was founded by Facebook co-founder Dustin Moskovitz.
 Since its founding in 2019, the San Francisco-based company has raised more than $200 million, from leading investors and VCs such as Peter Thiel, Andreessen Horowitz and Benchmark.
 Asana has been able to acquire well-known Internet companies such as Dropbox, Quora, and Foursquare as customers.
 The app offers classic features around project planning and reporting, while at the same time focuses on open and dynamic team communication.